Breakfast in London, dinner in Barcelona

 -

-If you're connecting with a sleeper train that you cannot afford to miss, or making a connection that is part of a long series of inter-dependent connections right across Europe, I'd allow an hour or two between trains, sometimes more.
-Plan to have a meal or a coffee or beer!
+If you're connecting with a sleeper train that you cannot afford to miss, I'd allow an hour or two between trains.
+Have a coffee, beer or meal!

-Example 1: You're taking Eurostar & an onward high-speed train to Cologne to connect with the sleeper to Vienna.
+For example, suppose you're taking Eurostar to Brussels to connect with the sleeper to Vienna or Prague.
 Online journey planners suggest interchange times of as little as 15 minutes.
 Is this enough?
-In theory perhaps, but as you don't want to miss that sleeper, I'd allow far more time, say 60-90 minutes at least, and have dinner in Cologne.
+No way!
+You don't want to miss the sleeper because of a 15 minute delay to the Eurostar, I'd allow far more time, say 60-90 minutes at least, and have an early dinner in Brussels.

 If connecting out of a sleeper